MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 }
 ```

-This example creates XML for a string that contains this JSON object:
+This example creates XML of a string that contains this JSON object:

 `xml(json('{\"person\": {\"name\": \"Sophia Owen\", \"city\": \"Seattle\"}}'))`